-Tour guides are an essential part of the small town Southern hospitality for which the Opera House is known.
-A warm welcome and personal attention has gained the Opera House many a friend.
-Tour guides man the lobby, greet visitors, and provide backstage tours to groups and individuals.
+Tour guides are an essential part of the small-town Southern hospitality for which the Opera House is known.
+A warm welcome and personal attention have gained the Opera House many a friend.
+Tour guides man the lobby, greet visitors and provide backstage tours to groups and individuals.

 Often referred to as runners, these volunteers pick up performers at the airport, shuttle groups to hotels, and help them run errands while in Newberry.

-These volunteers help the Tech Department as needed to ensure a production is a success.
-Backstage help may be skilled volunteers such as hair dressers or seamstresses called upon for large Broadway and opera productions or an all important extra stage hand during a large load-in or load-out.
-Page turners for pianists are also sometimes needed.
+These volunteers help the Tech Department as needed to ensure the production is a success.
+Backstage help may be skilled volunteers such as hairdressers or seamstresses called upon for large Broadway and opera productions or an all-important extra stagehand during a large load-in or load-out.
+Pageturners for pianists are also sometimes needed.

 Administrative Office Help

-Help is always needed to answer phones, compile mailings, fax data to newspapers and radio stations, prepare programs for performances, filing, and general office tasks.
-Duties in this area can be performed during day-time business hours and on show days or evenings.
+Help is always needed to answer phones, compile mailings, send data to newspapers and radio stations, prepare programs for performances, filing, and general office tasks.
+Duties in this area can be performed during daytime business hours and on show days or evenings.
 The Sunshine Committee sends out birthday cards and other correspondence to Ambassadors.
 The Archive & Scrapbooking Committee helps keep a record of each season and processes archival items that are donated to the Opera House.
-The Return Visitor Committee sends notes to first time visitors.
+The Return Visitor Committee sends notes to first-time visitors.

-- 15 Years of Age or Older (Concession Workers must be 21 and complete Alcohol Server Training)
+- 15 Years of Age or Older (Concession Workers who serve alcohol must be 21)

-- Able to stand for long periods of time (for most positions)
+- All show night volunteers must be able to stand for long periods of time (for most positions)